ic-labs/django-icekit/docs/architecture/content/_layouts.rst

 given.

-The ``Layout.template_name`` field uses the ``TemplateNameFieldChoicesPlugin`` mount point, and ICEkit ships with several plugins.
+The ``Layout.template_name`` field uses the ``TemplateNameFieldChoicesPlugin`` mount point, and GLAMkit ships with several plugins.

 AppModelDefaultLayoutsPlugin